MatthewDavidJordan/watermelon-cup/README.md

 - **Playoffs & Championship**: August 5, 2026
 - **Game Times**: 6:00 PM & 7:00 PM, 2 x 27 min halves

-## Registration Flow
+## Auth & Registration Flow

-The site uses a **2-step process** to register players:
+### New Users

-1. **Step 1 — Create Account**: User signs up (email/password or Google) or logs in.
-A stepper in the hero banner and an info callout in the form card make it clear this is step 1 of 2.
+1. **Signup** (`/signup`) — Create an account via email/password or Google sign-in.
+A stepper and info callout indicate this is step 1 of 2.
-2. **Step 2 — Register as Player**: After authentication, unregistered users are automatically redirected to `/register` where they fill in player details (name, position, graduation year, etc.).
-The stepper updates to show step 2 active with a checkmark on step 1.
+2. **Register** (`/register`) — After signup, users are automatically redirected here to fill in player details (name, positions, graduation year, etc.).
+The stepper shows step 2 active.
+On submit, a Firestore user document is created (or merged) with `registered2026: true`.

+### Returning Users (not yet registered for current season)
+1. **Login** (`/login`) — Sign in with email/password or Google.
+No stepper is shown since returning users are familiar with the site.
+2. **Register** (`/register`) — Automatically redirected here.
+The form autofills from their prior season data.
+On submit, the existing Firestore doc is updated with the new season's registration flag.

+### Returning Users (already registered)
-Already-registered users who log in are sent straight to the home page.
+1. **Login** (`/login`) — After sign-in, the `onAuthStateChanged` listener checks the user's Firestore doc.
+If `registered2026` is `true`, they are sent straight to the home page.

+### Cloud Function Auth Trigger
+A Firebase Cloud Function (`newUserSignup`) fires on every new Auth account creation.
+It creates a Firestore document at `users/{uid}` with the user's email and all registration flags set to `false`.
+This ensures a Firestore doc exists before the client-side registration form submits.
+The client uses `setDoc` with `{ merge: true }` as a fallback in case the function hasn't fired yet.

+### Error Handling
+- **Signup** — Specific messages for duplicate emails ("account already exists"), weak passwords, and invalid emails.
+- **Login** — Specific messages for wrong password, user not found, too many attempts, and invalid email.
+- **Register** — Validates all required fields are filled and at least 1 (max 3) positions are selected before submitting.

 ## Tech Stack

 - **Frontend**: React.js
 - **UI Framework**: React Bootstrap, Lucide React (icons)
 - **Styling**: Custom CSS with responsive breakpoints
-- **State Management**: React Context API
+- **State Management**: React Context API (Auth context, Season context)
 - **Routing**: React Router DOM
 - **Authentication**: Firebase Authentication (email/password + Google)
 - **Database**: Firebase Firestore
-- **Cloud Functions**: Firebase Functions
+- **Cloud Functions**: Firebase Functions (auth triggers for user creation/deletion)
 - **Deployment**: Vercel

 ## Getting Started